R3sal/GPURaytracer/README.md

 Adjusting the Raytracing Properties
 -----------------------------------
-In the Settings.h file are all properties of the raytracer, such as window width and height Simply customize them and recompile the project
+In the Settings.h file are all properties of the raytracer, such as window width and height.
+You can simply customize them and then just recompile the project.

 Known Issues